Norwegian Cruise Line Holdings Ltd. Announces Closing of 47,577,947 Ordinary Shares

 - changes involving the tax and environmental regulatory regimes in which we operate; and

-- other factors set forth under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2019, filed with the SEC on February 27, 2020, as updated by our Current Report on Form 8-K filed on July 8, 2020, and our Quarterly Report on Form 10-Q for the three and nine months ended September 30, 2020.
+- other factors set forth under “Risk Factors” in our Annual Report on Form 10-K for the year ended December 31, 2020, filed with the SEC on February 26, 2021.

 Additionally, many of these risks and uncertainties are currently amplified by and will continue to be amplified by, or in the future may be amplified by, the COVID-19 pandemic.
 It is not possible to predict or identify all such risks.
 There may be additional risks that we consider immaterial or which are unknown.